matvore/hesokuri/README.md

 automatically on Hesokuri start up.
-This means that, in the above example, if the `hacks` folder containing the two repos does not exist on `192.168.0.4`, you can run Hesokuri anyway, `192.168.0.4` will create the folders and initialize empty git repos, and other peers will push the two repos to it as soon as they establish a connection to `192.168.0.4`.
+This means that, in the above example, if the `hacks` folder containing the two repos does not exist on `192.168.0.4`, you can run Hesokuri anyway, `192.168.0.4` will create the folders and initialize empty Git repos, and other peers will push the two repos to it as soon as they establish a connection to `192.168.0.4`.

 ###Run